Blockstream/esplora/API.md

 Available fields: `txid`, `vout`, `value` and `status` (with the status of the funding tx).
 Elements-based chains have an additional `asset` field.

+### `GET /address-prefix/:prefix`

+Search for addresses beginning with `:prefix`.

+Returns a JSON array with up to 10 results.

 ## Blocks

 ### `GET /block/:hash`